LinuxBeaver/GEGL-GIMP-PLUGIN_Glossy_Balloon/README.md

 ## Compiling and Installing

-For Linux run "build_plugin_linux.sh" for Windows run "build_plugin_windows.sh"
+For Linux run "build_plugin_linux.sh" for Windows run "build_plugin_windows.sh" for manual compiling read below.

 Packages needed to compile are **ninja**, **meson**, and **GEGL**